Wende Museum: Collections

-Organizational History
+Organizational history

 The Wende Museum was founded in 2002 by Justinian Jampol, a native of Los Angeles and scholar of modern European history.

 The museum was housed for more than a decade in an office park.
 In November 2012, the City Council of Culver City voted unanimously to approve a 75-year lease of the former United States National Guard Armory building on Culver Boulevard as the permanent location of the Wende Museum.
 The Armory building was originally constructed in 1949 as the Cold War began to escalate, and was decommissioned in March 2011.
 Following renovations, the Wende Museum opened to the public at the Armory site in November 2017, designed in a spirit of transparency.

-The one-acre campus includes a former East German guardhouse that once monitored and controlled access to the Allgemeiner Deutscher Nachrichtendienst (ADN), the state-run, monopoly news agency of the German Democratic Republic.
+The Wende's one-acre campus includes the Wende Museum, gardens, and Glorya Kaufman Community Center.
+In the garden is a former East German guardhouse that once monitored and controlled access to the Allgemeiner Deutscher Nachrichtendienst (ADN), the state-run, monopoly news agency of the German Democratic Republic.
 The guardhouse now plays host to installations that explore how a site of control can be reimagined by contemporary artists as a tool for critically examining our contemporary relationship to open communication and state power.